What is mental health?

 Benefits of good mental health

-Positive mental health allows people to:
+Positive mental health can allow you to:

-- Realise their full potential
+- Realise your full potential

 - Cope with the stresses of life